-So in the same way as experts in dog temperament and behaviour provide our temperament assessment requirements and assessments, our Chief Veterinary Advisor, Dr Tim Nuttall, is a veterinary surgeon, specialist in small animals and diseases that can transfer from dogs to humans, has created our health and wellbeing requirements for Friendship Dogs.
+So in the same way as experts in dog temperament and behaviour provide our temperament assessment requirements and assessments, our Chief Veterinary Advisor, Dr Tim Nuttall, is a veterinary surgeon, specialist in small animals and diseases that can transfer from dogs to humans and he has created our health and wellbeing requirements for Friendship Dogs.

-Our guidelines also incorporate the requirements of the Royal College of Nursing and Public Health England, advice issued by Public Health Scotland, US Centres for Disease Control, as well as the British Small Animal Veterinary Association and equivalent bodies from Europe, Canada and the US.
+These requirements are also informed by those of the Royal College of Nursing and Public Health England, advice issued by Public Health Scotland, US Centres for Disease Control, as well as the British Small Animal Veterinary Association and equivalent bodies from Europe, Canada and the US.

-4. Vaccinations: In addition to the World Small Animal Veterinary Association (WSAVA) vaccinations for core diseases – e.g. parvovirus, distemper and hepatitis – at intervals recommended by your vet – Wag & Company Friendship Dogs must be vaccinated annually with the Leptospirosis L4 vaccine which is just as safe as the L2 vaccine but which affords greater protection.
+- Vaccinations: In addition to the World Small Animal Veterinary Association (WSAVA) vaccinations for core diseases – e.g. parvovirus, distemper and hepatitis – at intervals recommended by your vet – Wag Friendship Dogs must be vaccinated annually with the Leptospirosis L4 vaccine which is just as safe as the L2 vaccine but which affords greater protection.

-6. General Health Management: If you are unsure about your pet's health or welfare, for any reason, you should postpone the visit until you have had a chance to consult your vet.
-For instance, please postpone visits and consult your vet if your pet:
+- General Health Management: If you are unsure about your pet's health or welfare, for any reason, you should postpone your visits until you have had a chance to consult your vet.
+For instance, please postpone visits and consult your vet if your dog:

 - Is unwell or 'out of sorts' for any reason

-- Shows signs of vomiting or diarrhoea – even if he or she seems otherwise to be well
+- Shows signs of vomiting or diarrhoea – even if he or she seems well otherwise

 - Is limping or showing other signs of pain